owickstrom/wickstrom.tech/src/_posts/2017-06-05-tagless-final-encoding-of-a-test-language.md

 A test suite to be run can have type `[Group (IO ())]`, and a test result can have type `[Group TestResult]`.

 In a GitHub pull request for PureScript Spec, we discussed how to implement setup and tear-down functions around tests, and how to make them type safe.
-I started poking around in the codebase, but soon realized that the required change was larger than I first imagined, and so I began on a clean slate prototype.
+I started poking around in the code base, but soon realized that the required change was larger than I first imagined, and so I began on a clean slate prototype.
 The reason I used Haskell was to focus more on modeling different alternatives, and less time on hand-written instances for newtypes.

 I wanted a setup function to provide a return value, and all tests run with the setup to receive the return value as a parameter.
 Thus, *n* setup functions would require test functions of *n* arguments.
 A test with an incorrect number of arguments would give a type error at compile-time.